You can directly download each of Murrays full MP3 tracks here - free of charge

 Take a look through our ensemble selection, and you can preview an audio sample of each as well as a PDF sample of the score.
 You may also download the free full audio track of each piece from the product page.

 Check out our Youtube channel, featuring one of Murrays guitar groups playing a Fat Dog Music piece, Strollin':

 This piece was created from two of the simple guitar chord shapes used in Paul McCartney's 'Blackbird'and is easy for all guitar parts.
 It is predominantly Bossa Nova in style in style and is based on three catchy, contrasting and straight-forward melodic ideas.
 Your guitar ensemble will enjoy this piece and get it together very quickly.

 This truly famous classical guitar work by Tarrega has been given a contemporary flavour by being arranged in 4/4 instead of the original ¾ time signature.
 This Latin/Rock adaptation is placed over the top of modern drum grooves and features solos for both guitar 1 and guitar 2.
-It has been very carefully written so that all three guitar parts are geared at a perfect level for excellence in NCEA Level 1 or achieved at level 2.
 Your musicians will love this and will get it together very quickly.